 The supported codecs are: H264, H265, AAC, MP3, and AC-3.

-Flussonic Media Server supports access via DASH to live streams, VOD files, and DVR (catchup and timeshift).
+Flussonic Media Server supports access via MPEG-DASH to live streams, VOD files, and DVR (catchup and timeshift).

 DASH uses a manifest file for transmitting information about a requested stream.
-To keep it simple, we call it "playlist" here, but the accurate word is DASH manifest.
+To keep it simple, we call it 'playlist' here.

 On this page:

 When you have a live stream or file (one video track, one audio track) for playing, the URL for playback via DASH is simple:

 flussonic-ip is a placeholder for your Flussonic Media Server host + port address.

 If a stream has several audio and video tracks, you can specify which tracks should be delivered.
 For this, specify the track numbers by adding the query string